BIO-RSG/PhytoFit/README.md

 - Code --> Download ZIP
 - Using git (this will make it easier to download updates in the future): Open git bash terminal, navigate to the folder where you want to download the repository, and type: `git clone https://github.com/BIO-RSG/PhytoFit.git`

+**WARNING: individual data files are generally < 50mb, but the entire dataset is several GB.
+Check if you have enough space on your drive.**

 ## Running